Texas gun shops exempt from coronavirus closures, AG says

 "Under our laws, every Texan retains their right to purchase and possess firearms," he added.

-Paxton's opinion comes after State Representative Dustin Burrows (R-Lubbock) earlier this week asked if gun retailers were considered an essential business.
+Paxton's opinion responded to a query from State Representative Dustin Burrows of Lubbock earlier this week asking whether gun retailers were considered an essential business, a designation that allows some businesses to remain open when others are shut.

+Some areas, he noted, hadn't deemed the stores essential, a move that could result in their closure.

+The National Instant Criminal Background Check System conducted 272,104 background checks for firearm purchases in the state of Texas this year through February, trailing only Illinois with 1.2 million and Kentucky with 765,548.
+The state had 1.49 million firearm checks in 2019.

 This story is developing.
 Check back for updates.